 • To test the role of candidate regulators (50-100) using targeted CRISPR/Cas9 loss-of-function genetics.

-• To investigate the mechanistic basis of 1-3 high-confidence candidates at the sc level using complementary approaches.
+• To investigate the mechanistic basis of 1-3 high-confidence candidates at the single-cell level using complementary approaches.

 Institut national de la sante et de la recherche medicale (France, 4 months), GenomeScan B.V.
 (The Netherlands, 2 months).